-The function generator mode defines the type, sweep of the frequency and it allows turning ON/Off of the Synchlogging.
+The function generator mode defines the type, sweep of the frequency and it also allows to turn ON/Off of the Synchlogging.

 Input Modification

 This screen is used to configure or set to filter a noisy signal.
 The frequency range in the filter bandwidth can entered to the available space.
 This range is from 0.8 to 6 Hz with a filter of threshold 0.00% to 2.10% Figure 4-24.